glennpoorman/nodejs-samples/08-ajax/README.txt

 Try It
 ------

-Start the server by running "node server" or "npm start" from the command line.
+Start the server by running "npm start" from the command line.

 Point your web browser to "http://localhost:3000".
 Note the simple web page displayed containing a single movie quote and a button underneath that reads "Next Quote".
 Now push the button and note